ver7ici/ece-358-lab-1/README.md

 ## How To Run The Program

-This program was written in Python 3
+This program was written in Python 3 <br />
 **Required Packages**
 - matplotlib 3.5.3